 In recent years, thanks to advances in communications technologies, innovative transport providers have launched new transit ticketing systems that allow passengers to use contactless cards, mobile phones, wearables, or other IDs to travel.

 These new technologies allow for ‘Open-Loop’ and ‘Account-Based’ systems.
 They provide a greater degree of convenience for passengers than ‘closed-loop’ and cash based ticketing systems, while saving transport providers money.

 Account Based Ticketing is defined by the Smartcard Alliance as:

 “The transit fare collection system architecture that uses the back office system to apply relevant business rules, determine the fare, and settle the transaction.”

 For the transport provider the benefits are significant.
 With legacy Card Centric systems, transport providers have to act as a local currency, exchanging cash or card payment for a ticket to travel.
-These paper or smartcard systems are expensive to install and expensive to operate.
+These paper or smartcard systems are expensive to install and expensive to operate and update.

-Account Based Ticketing allows transport providers to move to an ‘open loop’ system and away from the cost of issuing physical ticket media and the cost of handling cash.
+Account Based Ticketing allows transport providers to move to ‘open loop’ system (open tokens such as contactless bank cards) and away from the cost of issuing physical ticket media and the cost of handling cash.